RancidDax/namazu.tools/top.md

 After 2 auto-attacks, Omega-M will then cast:

 ### Run: Dynamis (Delta Version)
-I highly recommend looking at the toolbox for this trio as well as reading this guide, as this is a very intensive mechanic that becomes hard to digest through entirely text alone.
+I highly recommend looking at the toolbox for this trio as well as reading this guide.
+This is a very intensive mechanic that becomes hard to digest through entirely text alone.

 {: .healers}
 > This is a very hard hitting mechanic and it becomes difficult to heal due to tethers.
 When able, healers should be given priority for inner tethers and after the initial monitor hit, players should squeeze in for healing.